 As your business evolves, your data model tends to evolve as well.
-This often leads to situations where administrators need to deprecate and delete old attributes, or add new attributes into the sytem to support new SuccessPlays and Campaigns.
+This often leads to situations where administrators need to deprecate and delete old attributes or add new attributes into the system to support new SuccessPlays and Campaigns.
 In either case, it's likely that, as an administrator, you don't want these attributes to clutter up the system for the rest of your team.

 To address these types of situations, you can mark any attribute, custom metric, or hierarchy rollup as "hidden."

 How to Hide an Attribute, Custom Metric, or Hierarchy Rollup

 The process of hiding attributes, custom metrics, and hierarchy rollups is slightly different.
 We've broken down the process for each below.

 To hide an attribute, navigate to settings > data management > data modeler and click on the attribute that you want to hide.
 Next, scroll down to the "Visibility" section and check the box that says "Hide this attribute."
 To save this change, click the "Save" button.